-It is thought that only about 10% of all Tudors lived to be beyond their 40th birthday – and one of the reasons, among many, was the poor standard of Tudor medicine and medical knowledge.
+It is thought that only about 10% of all Tudors lived to be beyond their 40th birthdays and one of the reasons was the poor standard of Tudor medicine and medical knowledge.

-Smallpox was a highly contagious, potentially disfiguring and often deadly disease which had no cure and no effective treatment.
+Smallpox was a highly contagious, potentially disfiguring and deadly disease.
+There was no cure and no effective treatment.

 The illness was thought to be caused by smallpox demons who were said to be frightened of dogs and the colour red.
 This lead to the development of the red treatment which was developed in Japan and spread to Europe from the 12 century onward.
 Red light was also thought to reduce scarring and this belief continued until the 1930’s.

 Lady Mary Sidney contracted smallpox.
 She was the sister of Robert Dudley who was the queen’s great favourite.
-Mary loyally nursed her mistress through her sickness despite the risk to herself but she caught the airborne sickness and was left horribly disfigured.
+Mary loyally nursed her mistress through her sickness despite the risk to herself.
+Unfortunately, she caught the airborne sickness and was left horribly disfigured.

 Mary’s husband, Sir Henry Sidney wrote: